-When thinking about getting a mortgage it is good idea to gather all of the information you can to get yourself up to speed on what a mortgage is and the different kinds of fees you will be paying when you take out a mortgage.
+When thinking about getting a mortgage or remortgage it is good idea to gather all of the information you can to get yourself up to speed on what a mortgage is and the different kinds of fees you will be paying when you take out a mortgage.
 A mortgage is likely the biggest financial commitment you will make in your life so it is essential to know the facts.

 There are two main types of mortgage that can be taken out.